mvp4g/mvp4g/README.md

 Both frameworks have been tested with j2cl!

 In case you are uncertain, which one of the frameworks to choose, ask inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).

+## Inportant Notice
+Starting with version v1.6.0 mvp4g will use GWT 2.9.0!